grain-lang/grain/stdlib/set.md

 toArray : Set<a> -> Array<a>
 ```

-Returns an array from the values of a set.
+Converts a set into an array of its elements.

 Parameters: